If you’re thinking of arranging a Jubilee street party, use this 4 Step Guide to Street Parties to prepare for your celebrations.

 We will only give permission to street parties taking place on the weekend of the Diamond Jubilee 2 – 5 June 2022.

-You’ll need to show us your signage plan for approval before this time.
 You will also need to tell residents and businesses in the area affected by the road closure.

 - Check if you need a Temporary Events Notice

 You won’t need a temporary events notice if: